danielp73/Community-Game-Development-Toolkit/docs/README.md

 ## Context

-The toolkit is part of the NSF-funded VR-REU program in immersive visualization and virtual/augmented/mixed reality at the Visualization and Virtual Reality Lab at Hunter College, taught in games courses at Baruch College, CUNY and other CUNY campuses, plays a consulting role in the Ant Farm Art Building Creative Preservation Initiative (AFAAB) at Antioch College and has been featured in workshops at universities and institutions across the country.
+The toolkit is being developed as part of the NSF-funded VR-REU program in immersive visualization and virtual/augmented/mixed reality at the Visualization and Virtual Reality Lab at Hunter College, used in the MetaEternity project listed above, taught in games courses at Baruch College, CUNY and other CUNY campuses, plays a consulting role in the Ant Farm Art Building Creative Preservation Initiative (AFAAB) at Antioch College and has been featured in workshops at universities and institutions across the country.

-The toolkit has been presented at numerous conferences including iDMAa at Winona State University (2021, 2022), SLSA at Purdue University (2021, 2022), Museums Without Walls at the Museu sem Parades (2022) the Show Don't Tell Symposium at Culture Push (2021) and the New Media Caucus Showcase at the College Art Association Conference (2021)
+The toolkit has been presented at numerous conferences, workshops and exhibitions including iDMAa at Winona State University (2021, 2022), SLSA at Purdue University (2021, 2022), Museums Without Walls at the Museu sem Parades (2022) the Show Don't Tell Symposium at Culture Push (2021) and the New Media Caucus Showcase at the College Art Association Conference (2021)

 <a name="howto"></a>